thenetcircle/dino/docs/md/api.md

         "data": {
             "target": {
-                "id": "<the generated UUID for this room>", "displayName": "<name of the new room>"
+                "id": "<the generated UUID for this room>", "displayName": "<name of the new room>",
+                "objectType": "temporary"
             },
             "object": {
                 "url": "<channel UUID>"